MedportalProject/CDE-Tools/README.md

 ### Introduction

-CDE Tools is an easy-to-use Excel add-in for query terminology, common data elements (CDEs), and CRFs.
-Users can search terms from BioPortal [1], MedPortal [2], and OLS [3] and search CDEs and CRFs in the CDE Portal. easy and quickly by CDE Tools, and direct inset in sheet based on ExcelDNA [4].
+CDE Tools is an easy-to-use Excel add-in for query terminology, common data elements (CDEs), and CRFs based on ExcelDNA [1].
+Users can search terms from BioPortal [2], MedPortal [3], and OLS [4] and search CDEs and CRFs in the CDE Portal, and direct inset in Excel sheets.

 ### Pre-requisites